Justhiro55/Kioku/README.md

 - `Kioku: Clear Filters` - Remove all filters

 ### Data
+- `Kioku: Import from Markdown` - Import deck from markdown file
+- `Kioku: Create Cards from Current Markdown File` - Quick import from open file
+- `Kioku: Export to Markdown` - Export deck to markdown
 - `Kioku: Export to CSV` - Export all cards
 - `Kioku: Import from CSV` - Import cards from CSV
+- `Kioku: Import from JSON` - Import cards from JSON
+- `Kioku: Export to JSON` - Export cards to JSON
 - `Kioku: Migrate to SQLite` - Migrate to SQLite storage

 ### Analytics